 Michael is also the IOHA Anti-Doping Officer since Jun 2013.

 Andrea became the IOHA’s Technical Director in 2015 and was appointed to the Board in 2017.
 Andrea has nearly 20 years experience of handball in Ireland having moved here to study in UCD in the 90’s from his native Italy.
 In 2017 he qualified as an EHF Master Coach having achieved all the other various Coaching Awards.
 He is also the head coach of Astra Handball Club.

 Peter was appointed to the Board of the IOHA in February 2014.
 Peter had previously served on the Board of the IOHA in the 90’s and is a former IOHA President.
 Peter qualified as an EHF Delegate in 2012 and has officiated at the 2013 EHF U-19 European Championships.

 Daniela O’Sullivan is the newly appointed Board Member of the Irish Olympic Handball Association (IOHA) appointed in 2023.
 Daniela’s passion for handball started at a young age in school, she then went on to play Olympic Handball for 5 years in her home country of Brazil.
 She moved to Ireland in 2011, and has been playing handball in Ireland for the past 5 years.

 Daniela was appointed to the Board of Directors due to her extensive experience and expertise in marketing.
 Bringing 15+ years of knowledge and skills in areas such as advertising, branding, and promotions, she will support IOHA in successfully creating and delivering a strategic marketing plan.

-Joao Ferreira is the Operations Director for the Irish Olympic Handball Association.
+Joao Ferreira is the Operations Director of Olympic Handball Ireland.